deliberate-programming/training-room/.doc/setup.md

 #### 2. Get this repository
 Fork this repository and clone it to your computer.
 (If you just clone it, you'll not be able to retain any changes by pushing them.)

 Alternatively download the ZIP file of the repository and extract it to a DProg root directory in some Git repository of your own.
+(Or just extract it and run `git init` in the root.)

 #### 3. Check the tools
 Open a console/shell window on the directory where the `dp-record.*` files are located in your repository.